flyerhq/flutter_firebase_chat_core/doc/firebase-usage.md

 ## Messages

 `FirebaseChatCore.instance.messages` stream will give you access to all messages in the specified room.
+If you want to have dynamic updates for the room itself, you will need to wrap messages stream with a room stream.
+See the [example](https://github.com/flyerhq/flutter_firebase_chat_core/blob/main/example/lib/chat.dart).

 ```dart
 import 'package:flutter/material.dart';